Peter-duiyi/Cplusplus/Some Visual Studio operations.md

 * you can debug in the debug mode by watching the changes of variables
 * most of optimizations will be canced, inline for example
+* in release mode, some optimization will be done(you can also check then in the properties of project)
 * we can use preprossor statement to write debug code, which will be complied in the debug mode(but we need to add modification into preprossor definition before doing that)

 ```